sivaram-R/19AI307_JAVA/Module-01/DAY-1/README.md

  ```
 /*
 Program to implement a class & objects using Java
-Developed by: DEEPIKA S
+Developed by: SIVARAM R
-RegisterNumber: 212222230028
+RegisterNumber: 212222100050
 */
 ```